solo-io/supergloo/docs/cli/supergloo.md

 ### Options

 ```
   -h, --help   help for supergloo
-  -i, --interactive   use interactive mode
 ```

 ### SEE ALSO